Karanxa/Bug-Bounty-Wordlists/README.md

 Wordlists will be updated on weekly basis.

-And you are welcome to contribute in this project and upload your own wordlists.
+Also you are welcome to contribute in this project and upload your own wordlists.
 Highly Appreactiable.